 However, this effect continues to be the subject of research and there are many opinions that cast doubt on it, such as that of biologist Nicholas Spitzer of the University of California, who questioned the existence of the Mozart effect based on his interpretations of a study that said that there was no effect on brain activity or ability to listen to Mozart’s music.

-Music helps integration, as this case of an autistic girl who expresses herself through music shows, or as this initiative in favor of cancer patients who taught through music to understand what other people feel.
+Music helps integration, as in this case of an autistic girl who expresses herself through music shows, or as this initiative in favor of cancer patients who taught through music to understand what other people feel.